 Tawali’s location is ideal for fishing.
 The pristine water surrounding the resort is abundant of many varities of big yellowfin tuna, wahoo, trevally, mackerel, and barracuda.

 PNG as one of most culturally diverse countries in the world, Tawali is best location to experience what PNG can offer.
-Tawali offers village experience, visit local village, traditiol nacooking, basket weaving, traditional dance entertainment and sailing on traditional canoe guided by a local.
+Tawali offers village experience, visit local village, traditional cooking, basket weaving, face painting, traditional dance entertainment and sailing on traditional canoe guided by a local.

 For non-divers, you can check our other packages here.